Customer notice: are you in receipt of Universal Credit?

 You must also have a health condition or disability where you:

 - have had difficulties with daily living and/or getting around for 3 months

 - expect these difficulties to continue for at least 9 months (unless you’re terminally ill with less than 6 months to live)

 You can get PIP whether you’re working or not.

 If you need extra time to fill in the forms, contact the DWP.

-(UC) is a working age benefit; it’s paid monthly in arrears directly to you.
-UC can also help towards housing costs.
+(UC) is a working age benefit; it’s paid monthly in arrears to you.
+UC can also help towards paying your rent

-You have to apply as a couple if you and your partner live together.
+You must apply as a couple if you and your partner live together.

 PLEASE NOTE: You can apply for Housing Benefit and Pension Credit up to 17 weeks before you reach the qualifying age.